 What is a universal language?
 Why do we need a universal language?
 How a universal language can benefit us?
 These several questions and considerations have existed since decades ago.
 Several people, thus, had adapted or even created a language that served as a common language.
-Have you ever thought how Spanish language be the major language of South American countries?
-Have you also thought why I am writing in English, which is not even my native language?
+Have you ever thought about how the Spanish language be the major language of South American countries?
+Have you also thought about why I am writing in English, which is not even my native language?

 I came across an interesting video, better said "a lecture video", of a university in Sweden.
 It is said to have four parts; however, it seems that the fourth part is missing.
 Thus, I have only three videos to show.

 The video begins with a brief historical introduction of several languages, such as Aramaic, Greek, Latin, Classical Arabic, Spanish, Quechua, Russian, Sanskrit, and German.
 There is also an answer to the question "Can any language be lingua franca?"
 Apart from that, several characteristics that make a lingua franca are listed as the following:

 - Political power

 - Economic interest